NuwangaHerath/ml-project-pump-it-up/README.md

 ### Step 7 - Encoding Categorical Features

+Label encode copy of target labels to perform target encoding.
 Used **Target Encoding** to encode the categorical features.

 ### Step 8 - Scaling the Data